syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-copy-a-range-from-one-workbook-to-another.md

 ---
-title: How to copy a range from one workbook to another? | XlsIO | Syncfusion
+title: How to copy a range from one workbook to another | XlsIO | Syncfusion
 description: Code example to copy a range from one workbook to another using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO